 In addition to this support, if you listen to the Connerty's account of their journey, they will add that the inspiration for the Foundation was not an original concept; and their inspirations came from befriending and meeting a very special woman called Elizabeth Hale from America.

-In 2006, Elizabeth's daughter Chloe was diagnosed as having MOPDII.
-Like all parents of children with Primordial Dwarfism when they are first diagnosed, Elizabeth and her husband Tom felt they needed to know more; a lot of questions asked by parents are left unanswered due to the rarity and mysteries relating to the condition.
+In 2006, Elizabeth's daughter Chloe was also initially diagnosed as having MOPDII.
+Like all parents of children with Primordial Dwarfism when they are first diagnosed, Elizabeth and her husband Tom, like the Connerty's they felt they needed to know more; a lot of questions asked by parents are left unanswered due to the rarity and mysteries relating to the condition.

 Elizabeth, Tom and all their family did what most of the other families did before them; and like what the Connerty's did after her.
 They went on a mission to find more information about the condition and other parents of children with Primordial Dwarfism.